Learning to Evict from Key-Value Cache

+\textbf{Generalization to longer contexts.} \looseness=-1We stress-test the policy by evaluating at a context length $32\times$ longer than the one seen during training: on \emph{RULER-128K} (\Cref{fig:ruler_128k}), \gls{kvs} trained at $\sim$4K preserves its lead over every heuristic and attention-based baseline at every cache budget.
+This length extrapolation indicates that the learned ranking captures intrinsic, length-agnostic properties of token utility rather than artifacts of the training context.

-\paragraph{Generalization to other benchmarks.} \looseness=-1LLMs are widely regarded as general-purpose computational systems and their utility depends on robust performance in out-of-domain scenarios.
-Even though \gls{kvs} enables efficient training of domain specific policy using only unlabelled dataset of sequences, we evaluate its zero-shot generalization performance on a set of standard downstream tasks.
-Specifically, we test agents trained on RULER (\gls{kvs}$^R$) and \emph{OASST2} (\gls{kvs}$^S$) on \emph{ARC-Challenge}, \emph{BoolQ}, and the \emph{GovReport} task from the LongBench benchmark, reporting performance at varying KV cache sizes.
-Importantly, the “prefill” stage does not include the question in \emph{BoolQ} and \emph{GovReport}, so as to better reflect real-world scenarios where a given text is compressed for different questions not known in advance.
-Results on \emph{MMLU} and \emph{HellaSwag} are instead presented in \Cref{A:additional_results}.
+\textbf{Zero-shot generalization.} \looseness=-1LLMs are widely regarded as general-purpose computational systems and their utility depends on robust performance in out-of-domain scenarios.
+Even though \gls{kvs} enables efficient training of domain-specific policies using only unlabeled sequences, we evaluate its zero-shot generalization performance on a set of standard downstream tasks.
+Specifically, we test agents trained on RULER-4k (\gls{kvs}$^R$) and on \emph{OASST2} (\gls{kvs}$^S$) on \emph{BoolQ}, on the \emph{GovReport} summarization task and the \emph{passage retrieval} task of the LongBench benchmark, reporting performance at varying KV cache sizes.
+Importantly, the ``prefill'' stage does not include the question in \emph{BoolQ} and \emph{GovReport}, so as to better reflect real-world scenarios where a given text is compressed for different questions not known in advance.
+Results on \emph{ARC-Challenge}, \emph{MMLU}, and \emph{HellaSwag} are presented in \Cref{A:additional_results}.
 This evaluation is designed to assess whether policies optimized for long-context efficiency maintain performance on short and long-context benchmarks that probe factual knowledge, multi-step reasoning, and commonsense inference.